Table of Contents

 Care need assessments are completed in order to determine if one requires state plan personal care assistance via Health Link or more extensive services via the Expanded Community Living Supports (ECLS) Waiver.
 Make note, for one to be eligible for services under ECLS, one must require a nursing home level of care.

-All benefits that are covered by Medicaid and Medicare are covered by MI Health Links, and include the following supports and services.
-Make note, benefits may vary slightly based on one’s health care plan through their ICO.
+All benefits that are covered by Medicaid and Medicare Parts A, B, and D are covered by MI Health Links, and include the following supports and services.
+Make note, benefits may vary slightly based on one’s health care plan.

 One must be enrolled in both Medicaid and Medicare to be eligible for MI Health Link.
 If one is not enrolled in Medicaid, they should contact the local MDHHS County office.
 One can click here for a list of offices.
 For information about enrolling in Medicare, click here.